 A third of the farm is level enough and sufficiently free of boulders to grow grass for silage.
 The rough grazing is grazed by cattle during the summer and sheep during the winter.

-The Aberdeen Angus herd
+Our Low-line Angus herd

 The cow dung provides a rich habitat for the many invertebrates which perform a vital role in the nutrient cycle of pasture, assisting with the conversion of the cattle dung into humus.
 The cow dung community provide important feed for the abundant birdlife found on the farm.
 Areas of ground enriched with dung are planted with early plant cover for the corncrakes.